5.12

 5.12.1: The language in this sentence echoes earlier descriptions of Psȳchē as a new Venus, while the parallelism underscores her rather naive reaction to the news.

-sarcinae nesciae rudīmentō: “at the beginning of her unknown burden,” i.e. the start of her pregnancy.
+sarcinae nesciae rudīmentō: “in the first experience of her unknown burden,” i.e. the novel experience of pregnancy.

 Ēn: see 5.9.2.